 |- 39 L volume|

-With wheels and handles, it measures at 21.75 x 15.75 x 7.75 inches, which is slightly above the most common carry-on restriction of 22 x 14 x 9 inches.
-Up to this point, I haven’t had any issues with it being slightly too wide, because the side handle is actually made from fabric and you can (with effort) squeeze it into the test-fitter at airports.
+The Maxlite 5 is made from polyester fabric, which is really durable.
+Some customers have mentioned that, when fully packed, the Maxlite 5 didn’t pass the travel restrictions.
+However, up to this point, I haven’t had any issues with it being slightly too wide, because the side handle is actually made from fabric and you can (with effort) squeeze it into the test-fitter at airports.

 This carry-on comes with spinner wheels, which I must say, roll as smooth as warm butter.
-On a flat marble ground which isn’t perfectly leveled, the Maxlite 5 would start rolling away by itself, because of it’s smooth spinner wheels.
+On a flat marble ground that isn’t perfectly leveled, the Maxlite 5 would start rolling away by itself, because of its smooth spinner wheels.
 After fair use on rocky roads, the wheels still look brand-new, and I’m pretty impressed with how well they’re made.

 Next, comes the aluminum handle.
 It’s made from military-grade aluminum, that’s shaped in a way to improve its rigidness.
 It’s retractable and fixes in three various heights.
-For me, personally, the highest one was just perfect.
+For me, the highest one was just perfect.
 (I’m six foot one)

 Some other features include expandable width, two front pockets, two inner zippered mesh pockets, compression straps for your belongings, a placeholder for the luggage tags, and additional top and side handles.
-If you’d ask me, that’s pretty advanced for a suitcase that costs only a hundred bucks.
+If you’d ask me, that’s pretty advanced for a suitcase that costs a bit more than a hundred bucks.